IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Introduction

 \section{Introduction}

-\IEEEPARstart{Q}{uantification} of muscle volume is a useful biomarker for disease degenerative neuromuscular disease progression or sport performance\cite{pichiecchio2018muscle}.
+\IEEEPARstart{Q}{uantification} of muscle volume is a useful biomarker for degenerative neuromuscular disease progression or sports performance\cite{pichiecchio2018muscle}.
 Measuring muscle volume often requires the segmentation of 3D images.
 While Magnetic Resonance (MR) is the modality of preference for imaging muscles, 3D Ultrasound (US) offers a real-time, inexpensive, and portable alternative.
-The motivation of our work is to assist the segmentation and volume computation of the low limb muscles from 3D freehand ultrasound images.
-However, the methods here developed are general and may be of interest for other clinical applications requiring the segmentation of organs in 3D ultrasound images~\cite{gomariz2019siamese,dunnhofer2020siam,zhou2019u}.
+The motivation of our work is to assist the segmentation and volume computation of the low limb muscles from 3D freehand ultrasound volumes.
+However, the methods here developed are general and may be of interest for other clinical applications requiring the segmentation of organs in 3D ultrasound images~\cite{gomariz2019siamese,dunnhofer2020siam}, as well for other modalities such MRI \cite{Novikov2018tmi} or CT volumes \cite{dou20173d}.

-In spite of being very time consuming and operator dependent, some studies still rely on fully manual segmentation of 3D anatomical structures \cite{crawford2017manually,elliott2015rapid,karlsson2016investigation,morrow2016mri}.
-It is therefore essential to develop automatic segmentation methods to assist such studies.
-In the case of muscle segmentation in US images, an automatic method should be able to address several challenges including the anatomical variability, the lack of contrast or texture differences between individual muscles, as well as the quality of the acquired data \cite{noble2006ultrasound}.
+In spite of being very time consuming and operator dependent, neuromuscular studies often rely on fully manual segmentation of 3D anatomical structures \cite{crawford2017manually,morrow2016mri}.
+It is therefore essential to develop automatic segmentation or propagation methods to aid such studies.
+Automatic muscle segmentation task in 3D US should address several challenges including the anatomical variability such as the lack of contrast or texture differences between individual muscles, as well the US modality challenges such as missing boundary or inhomogeneous intensity distributions \cite{wang2019deep}.
+Propagating a sub-volume mask to fill an entire volume presents additional difficulties such as the changes in position, shape and appearance of the muscle due to the physics of the US beam or the probe's motion~\cite{dunnhofer2020siam}.

-Deep learning-based methods have made successful progress in the analysis of ultrasound images and videos for fetal localization~\cite{7090943}, breast and liver lesions classification \cite{han2017deep,schmauch2019diagnosis}, and cervical muscle segmentation\cite{cunningham2016real}.
-The success of such fully-supervised methods relies on the availability of large annotated datasets requiring the annotation by clinical experts at scale.
-Annotating large amounts of ultrasound images is a non-trivial, expensive, and time-consuming task, especially when dealing with 3D or sequential data.
+Deep learning-based methods have made successful progress in the analysis of ultrasound images and videos for fetal localization~\cite{7090943}, breast and liver lesions classification \cite{han2017deep,schmauch2019diagnosis}, cervical muscle segmentation\cite{cunningham2016real}, landmark tracking in liver sequences \cite{gomariz2019siamese}, and knee cartilage tracking \cite{dunnhofer2020siam}.
+The success of such fully-supervised methods relies on the availability of large datasets requiring the annotation by clinical experts at scale.
+Annotating ultrasound images at scale is a non-trivial, expensive, irreproducible and time-consuming task, especially when dealing with 3D or sequential data.